 FILING DEADLINE--Kuznicki Law PLLC Announces Class Action on Behalf of Shareholders of Centessa Pharmaceuticals plc - CNTA

-/EIN News/ -- CEDARHURST, N.Y., Oct.
-26, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Centessa Pharmaceuticals plc (NasdaqGS: CNTA), if they purchased or otherwise acquired the Company’s securities between May 28, 2021 and June 1, 2022, inclusive (the “Class Period”) and/or purchased or otherwise acquired the Company’s American Depositary Shares (“ADSs”) pursuant to the Company’s May 2021 initial public offering (the “IPO”).
+CEDARHURST, N.Y., Oct.
+26, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Centessa Pharmaceuticals plc CNTA, if they purchased or otherwise acquired the Company's securities between May 28, 2021 and June 1, 2022, inclusive (the "Class Period") and/or purchased or otherwise acquired the Company's American Depositary Shares ("ADSs") pursuant to the Company's May 2021 initial public offering (the "IPO").
 Shareholders have until November 28, 2022 to file lead plaintiff applications in the securities class action lawsuit.

 Shareholders are encouraged to contact us at https://kclasslaw.com/cases/securities/nasdaqgs-cnta/, by calling toll-free at 1-833-835-1495 or by email (dk@kclasslaw.com).